DisCoTec/discotec.github.io/2026/satellite/ice.md

 ## Important Dates

 - April 2nd, 2026            : Paper submission deadline
-- April 3rd -- April 28th    : Forum interaction, reviews, and PC discussion
+- April 3rd - April 28th    : Forum interaction, reviews, and PC discussion
 - April 30th                 : Notification to authors
 - June 12th                  : Workshop in Urbino, Italy
 - July 12th (tentative)      : Camera-ready for post-proceedings
-- October 2026 (tentative)   : Invitation to special issue

 All dates are in the [Anywhere on Earth time zone](https://time.is/Anywhere_on_Earth).